kritzcreek/pscid/README.md

 ### Usage

 Your project needs to have been built at least once.
-Then: `pscid`
+Then: `pscid` in your projects root folder.

+pscid will show you errors and warnings (one at a time) in whatever file you edit+save.

 ### Demo